tonytodorov/Software-Engineering-SoftUni/04-Java-OOP/03-Inheritance/Lab/README.md

 Create a class StackOfStrings that can store only strings and has the following functionality:

-- Private field: data: ArrayList<String>
+- Private field: data: ArrayList&lt;String&gt;
 - Public method: push(String item): void
 - Public method: pop(): String
 - Public method: peek(): String